postcss/postcss/README.new.md

 ### Options

-Most of PostCSS runners accepts two paramenets:
+Most of PostCSS runners accepts two parameters:

 * Array with a plugins.
 * Options object.